WesleyBryie/ChumBucket/wiki/guides/video_quality_and_types_of_releases.md

 There are a few variations of WEB releases, mainly WEB-DL and WEBRip.
 Scene groups will not specify the type of WEB release their content is and will simply use WEB instead of specifiying WEB-DL or WEBRip.
 P2P groups will tend to specify between WEB-DL and WEBRip.

-* **WEB-DL** -  is a direct download of the video provided by the streaming service.
+* **WEB-DL** -  This is a direct download of the video provided by the streaming service.
 It is unadulterated and simply remuxed (repackaged) into a popular video format (ie. mkv).
 Paid streaming services such as Netflix utilize [Widevine DRM](https://en.wikipedia.org/wiki/Widevine) to prevent downloading of the video stream.
 If somehow, you are able to, it will be encrypted.
 Only a handful of underground groups around the world (namely, The Scene) has access to tools to decrypt Widevine-protected content.

+* **WEB** - This is the Scene's tag for WEB-DLs.
+[Scene rules.](https://scenerules.org/t.html?id=wdx264v1.0-ecb63c67.nfo)

 * **WEBRip** -  This can be a vague term, in that it can mean that a web stream was screen captured or that it has been encoded down from a higher resolution WEB-DL (typically a 4k WEB-DL, encoded down to 1080p or 720p), which in many cases results in a higher quality video compared to the actual 720p or 1080p WEB-DL.